Anders Ekström (historian of ideas)

-Anders Ekström is a Swedish historian of ideas, professor at the department of History of Science and Ideas at the University of Uppsala.
+Anders Ekström (born 1965), is a Swedish historian of ideas, professor at the department of History of Science and Ideas at the University of Uppsala.

 Biography

 Ekström's holds a Ph.D from 1994, The World on Display: The Stockholm Exhibition of 1897 and the World's Fairs of the Nineteenth Century (title in translation), which was awarded the Johan Nordström and Sten Lindroth prize for scholarly excellence.
 More recently, Ekström has been awarded prizes for his interdisciplinary work and for initiating debates on the role of the humanities in future societies.

 Anders Ekström previously held positions at Uppsala University, the Swedish Institute of Studies in Education and Research (Stockholm), Linköping University, and KTH Royal Institute of Technology (Stockholm).
 He was a visiting fellow at the Swedish Collegium for Advanced Study in Uppsala in 1999.
 In 2005-2006, he was a visiting researcher at University of Cambridge.
 In 2013, he was a visiting fellow at the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH) and at Clare Hall College, both in Cambridge.
 In 2012, he was appointed Adjunct Professor of Media History at the Department of General History at the University of Turku in Finland.
 In 2014, he was elected Vice-Dean of the Faculty of Arts at the University of Uppsala, with special responsibility for research and Ph.D training.
 In 2014-2015, he was an expert on the Swedish government's official committee on museums.